-If you are stepmomming, there is likely an ex in the picture when it comes to your relationship with your partner and stepkids.
-If you’re lucky, the ex and your partner know how to co-parent successfully with respectful boundaries.
-However, if not, you may find yourself struggling to isolate precisely what is or isn’t making you uncomfortable about their interactions!
+If you are stepmomming, there is likely an ex in the picture, and if you’re lucky, the ex and your partner know how to co-parent successfully with respectful boundaries.
+If not, you may find yourself struggling to isolate precisely what is or isn’t making you uncomfortable about their interactions!

 This is where boundaries come in!
 Boundaries are critical to maintaining healthy relationships, especially between exes.
 Your boundaries also let others know what you are and aren’t comfortable with—and how you expect to get treated!

 But how do you go about drawing the line between two other people?
 Particularly a pair that have been involved on a deep and intimate level—likely sharing a home, kids, marriage, finances, unhealthy boundaries, and much more in between!

 As a stepmom, it can be hard enough to stand up for yourself, build a healthy relationship, and bond with the kids all at the same time.
 Never mind trying to assert yourself between the ex-wife and your partner while feeling a bit like a third wheel!

 Below, I’ve provided 5 examples of unhealthy boundaries your partner (and even you) could have with the ex-wife.

 #1 – Blurring the Lines with the Ex

 It’s an unfortunate reality that your partner and their ex, at some point, shared a spark.
 Whatever their connection, or whether or not it has truly died out, you may find yourself feeling a bit uncomfortable and insecure about their interactions.

 That’s totally okay, but it’s essential to analyze your response and where exactly it’s coming from.
 Then, chat with your partner about these issues, especially if you notice certain flirtatious or inappropriate behaviors that make you righteously uncomfortable.